poonamveeral/CSCI_3410Test/notes/lectures_notes.md

 ~

     The following solves all the mentionned issues.
-    As quests only rarely provides a special item, we added a relation to avoid having a `Special-item` in the `QUEST` table that would be too often `NULL`{.sqlmysql}.
+    As quests only rarely provides a special item, we added a relation to avoid having a `Special-item` in the `QUEST` table that would be too often `NULL`.

     ![
     CLASS(Name (PK), Bonus, Element)